Physical Therapy After Total Knee Replacement

 - Tighten the muscles of your thigh.

-- Keep your knee straight.
+- Keep your knees straight.
 Push your knee down into the bed, having your kneecap move upward toward your hip.

 - Think about trying to raise your heel ½ inch off the bed.